 Summer is the time of year that many of us work on our antennas and improve our stations.
-Anita AB1QB and I did both of these things at our QTH this summer.
+Anita AB1QB and I did both at our QTH this summer.

-Our SteppIR DB36 Yagis were due for some maintenance so we took them off our tower.
-A special thanks to all the members of the Nashua Area Radio Club who helped us remove, recondition and reinstall our antennas!
-Matt Strelow, KC1XX of XX Towers and Andrew Toth provided equipment and know how to safely remove our two large SteppIR DB36 Yagis with help from the rest of us.
+Our SteppIR DB36 Yagis were due for some maintenance, so we took them off our tower.
+A special thanks to all the Nashua Area Radio Club members who helped us remove, recondition and reinstall our antennas!
+Matt Strelow, KC1XX of XX Towers, and Andrew Toth provided equipment and know-how to safely remove our two large SteppIR DB36 Yagis with help from the rest of us.

-The SteppIR DB36 Yagis weigh almost 200 lbs each and Matt made good use of his electric winch to lower them.
+The SteppIR DB36 Yagis weigh almost 200 lbs each, and Matt used his electric winch to lower them.

 The picture above shows the lower antenna coming off the tower.
 We used a Tram Line system to lower both antennas to the ground so that we could rebuild them.

 The SteppIR DB36 Yagis are quite large.
 They have 36 ft booms, and the driven elements are almost 50 ft from tip to tip!
 They completely fill up our backyard when they are both off the tower.

 The rebuild process began with a careful inspection of both antennas.
 They were both in good overall condition, with some sun damage to the paint on the fiberglass element poles.